the00daltonator/boat-counter/README.md

 1. **Dependencies**: Run `make clean` followed by `make setup` to reset the environment
 2. **Video source**: Ensure video files exist or webcam is connected
 3. **Model download**: The model downloads automatically, but can be manually downloaded from Ultralytics
+4. **Docker issues**: Ensure Docker and docker-compose are installed and running

 ## Advanced: Google Sheets Integration